hearsayit/HearsayRequireJSBundle/README.md

     initialize_template: ::initialize_require_js.html.twig
 ```

-To use this bundle with CoffeeScript, you can specify a __path__ that contains
+To use this bundle with CoffeeScript, you can specify a path that contains
-`.coffee` scripts.
-The scripts will renamed to `.js` scripts.
+`.coffee` scripts (means a directory).
+The scripts will renamed to `.js`
+scripts.

 >Note that the `r.js` optimizer cannot optimize `.coffee` scripts.
 However, you
 >can apply the [Assetic][7] filter to this scripts by the file extension.